ietf-rats/draft-voit-rats-attestation-results/draft-voit-rats-attestation-results.md

 The set of Trustworthiness Claims inserted into an instance of Attestation Results by a Verifier is known as a Trustworthiness Vector.
 The order of Claims in the vector is NOT meaningful.
 A Trustworthiness Vector with no Trustworthiness Claims (i.e., a null Trustworthiness Vector) is a valid construct.
-In this case, the Verifier is making no affirming or detracting Trustworthiness Claims but is confirming that a appraisal has been made.
+In this case, the Verifier is making no Trustworthiness Claims but is confirming that an appraisal has been made.

 ### Trustworthiness Vector for a type of Attesting Environment

 Some Trustworthiness Claims are implicit based on the underlying type of Attesting Environment.
 For example, a validated MRSIGNER identity can be present where the underlying {{SGX}} hardware is 'hw-authentic'.
 Where such implicit Trustworthiness Claims exist, they do not have to be explicitly included in the Trustworthiness Vector.
-However these implicit Trustworthiness Claims SHOULD be considered as being present by the Relying Party.
+However, these implicit Trustworthiness Claims SHOULD be considered as being present by the Relying Party.
 Another way of saying this is if a Trustworthiness Claim is automatically supported as a result of coming from a specific type of TEE, that claim need not be redundantly articulated.
 Such implicit Trustworthiness Claims can be seen in the tables within {{process-based-claims}} and {{VM-based-claims}}.

 Additionally, there are some Trustworthiness Claims which cannot be adequately supported by an Attesting Environment.